particle-iot/docs/src/content/tutorials/integrations/google-maps.md

 trigger publishing an event to Google Maps.
 This is the name of your event set using `locator.withEventName("differentEventName")`.

-## Testing it out
+### Testing it out

-Once you have the firmware installed on your Electron or Photon, you can check the Logs in the [console](https://console.particle.io/logs).
+Once you have the firmware installed on yourd device and the integration enabled Electron, you can check the Logs in the [console](https://console.particle.io/logs).

 ![Event Log](/assets/images/google-maps-16.png)